johanvanhelden/hero-cli/README.md

 By default the output of the commands will be hidden.
 To view the output, add `show_output: true` to the recipe's command.

+### Customize the path for a local command
+By default the local command will be executed in the project directory.
+To customize the path, add `path: "/home/username/my-custom/path/"` to the recipe's command.

 ## Project setup
 A command is included to automatically setup a project for the first time.
 Simply run: